Umaga (wrestler): Final feuds (2008–2009)

 On the June 23 episode of Raw, Umaga was drafted to the SmackDown brand, as a part of the 2008 WWE draft.
 Umaga suffered a torn PCL at a live event in Johnson City, Tennessee, on August 2.
 After two promos hyping his return to the brand, on the January 30, 2009, episode of SmackDown, Umaga returned with a new entrance theme, defeating Jimmy Wang Yang.
 Umaga then suffered his first defeat since his return against Triple H by disqualification on the March 6 episode of SmackDown, after The Legacy attacked Triple H.

 On the May 1 episode of SmackDown, Umaga returned from a two-month hiatus, attacking CM Punk on multiple occasions, repeatedly interrupting Punk's attempts to cash in his Money in the Bank briefcase.
 On May 17 at Judgment Day, Umaga defeated Punk, but lost to Punk at Extreme Rules on June 7 in a Samoan Strap match, ending their feud in what was Umaga's last appearance in WWE.
 On June 8, 2009, WWE announced that Fatu was released from his WWE contract.
 It was later revealed that his termination was due to violation of the Wellness Policy; even though this was only his second failure, his refusal to enter rehabilitation led to his dismissal.

 Independent circuit (2009)

 On July 11, 2009, Umaga appeared at the World Wrestling Council (WWC) in Puerto Rico, defeating Mr. Anderson (formerly Mr. Kennedy).
 In November, Umaga appeared on Hulk Hogan's Hulkamania Tour of Australia under the ring name Uso Fatu.
-On November 24, Fatu defeated Brutus "The Barber" Beefcake, and two days later, he and Orlando Jordan lost to Beefcake and Mr. Anderson.
-On November 28, 2009, Fatu wrestled his final match, where he was defeated by Anderson.
+On November 24, Fatu defeated Brutus Beefcake, and two days later, he and Orlando Jordan lost to Beefcake and Mr. Anderson.
+On November 28, 2009, Fatu wrestled his final match, where he defeated Anderson.
 Shortly before his death, Fatu reportedly reached an agreement to return to WWE at the Royal Rumble in January 2010.